timvisee/ffsend/README.md

     password      Change the password of a shared file [aliases: pass, p] version       Determine the Send server version [aliases: v]

-The public Send service that is used as default host is provided by Mozilla.
-This application is not affiliated with Mozilla, Firefox or Firefox Send.
+This application is not affiliated with Firefox or Firefox Send.
 ```

 ## Special thanks
 - to all `ffsend` source/package contributors
-- to [Mozilla][mozilla] for building and hosting the amazing
-  [Firefox Send][send] service
+- to [Mozilla][mozilla] for building the amazing [Firefox Send][send] service
 - to everyone involved with [asciinema][asciinema] and [svg-term][svg-term] for
   providing tools to make great visual demos
 - to everyone involved in all crate dependencies used